Manipulating waves with LEGO$^{\circledR}$ bricks: A versatile experimental platform for metamaterial architectures

 Our first specimen comprises $420$ bricks arranged as shown in Figs.~\ref{Fig2}a and b.

 For convenience, we label this topology ``dense''.
 Fig.~\ref{Fig2}c shows the frequency response function (FRF) calculated from surface measurements using the vibrometer in the $0\mbox{--}14\,\mathrm{kHz}$ range; the average out-of-plane velocity $v^{\mathrm{PC}}_z$ measured at the scan points inside the brick-filled area (the actual phononic crystal zone) is divided by the average velocity $v^{\mathrm{base}}_z$ measured along the bottom edge of the scanned surface.
 We observe two bandgaps (shaded areas): a narrow band approximately in the $1.8\mbox{--}2.6\,\mathrm{kHz}$ range, and a wider one approximately in the $5.5\mbox{--}11\,\mathrm{kHz}$ range.
 Snapshots of the steady-state response at selected frequencies are shown in Figs.~\ref{Fig2}d$\mbox{--}$h.
 In all plots, the velocity ranges from $-0.4\,v^{\mathrm{base}}_{z,\,\mathrm{max}}$ to $0.4\,v^{\mathrm{base}}_{z,\,\mathrm{max}}$, where $v^{\mathrm{base}}_{z,\,\mathrm{max}}$ is the maximum amplitude recorded along the bottom edge of the scanned region at each frequency.
 The wavefield response provides visual evidence of both bandgaps: Figs.~\ref{Fig2}d, f, h, corresponding to propagation regions, feature appreciable oscillations over the entire scanned area; Figs.~\ref{Fig2}e and g, corresponding to attenuation zones, feature nearly no motion in the crystal region (bordered by the dashed line).
+A comparison with the FRF of a pristine baseplate, confirming the fact that the bandgaps are due to the presence of the brick arrangement, is given in the supplemental material (SM)~\cite{suppl}.